-The UR Chicago Association was created to combat poverty through Employment and Mentorship.
+The UR Chicago Alliance was created to combat poverty through Employment and Mentorship.
 With decades of experience in Chicago’s inner-cities; our leadership understands the importance of gainful employment.
 By working with Churches, Non-profits, organizations, and businesses to provide opportunities for adults 18 and older in Rogers Park, we are helping to sustain families and strengthen communities.

-The UR Chicago Association uses the Work Life Curriculum developed by the Chalmers Center as a base for the job readiness Training.
+The UR Chicago Alliance uses the Work Life Curriculum developed by the Chalmers Center as a base for the job readiness Training.
 The Work Life curriculum is founded on the belief that God has designed all people in His image with unique gifts and abilities, and given them the task of adding value to His world through work.
 God's people are called to recognize that all legitimate work is ultimately work done under the Lordship of Christ.
 If even the thief is called to work with their hands in order to have something to give, (Ephesians 4:28) then surely God has called all of His people to do good work—not out of some ethic of independence—but as God's chosen means by which people participate in and contribute to the life of the community.